 But even if it were true that, as Gilbert puts it, “we cannot not believe everything we read”, this wouldn’t explain why subjects came to believe that psychiatric patients should be confined, since no such statement occurs in the text of the story.
 In many cases the relevant propositions are not even directly implicated, but only loosely suggested by the story.
 How could they be believed automatically, given the inferential effort required to work them out?
 Perhaps Gilbert’s model works better to explain cases of fictions’ influence where readers come to believe general factual statements explicitly presented as true in the story as background information on geographic, historical or scientific facts.
-Following Sperber , we take Gilbert’s model to be implausible even here, given the pragmatic processing generally required to decide what proposition to believe when we read something.
+Following Dan Sperber and colleagues, we take Gilbert’s model to be implausible even here, given the pragmatic processing generally required to decide what proposition to believe when we read something.
 “Everyone cheered the Emperor”, said in a novel set at the Battle of Austerlitz, will not provide anyone with the belief that every person in the whole world cheered, or even that everyone there did so: most likely the idea conveyed is that an overwhelming majority cheered.
 One cannot get from “Everyone cheered the Emperor” to the belief that most people within a restricted group did so by a process that bypasses all inference to speaker’s intentions.
 This suggests, pace Gilbert, a system of pragmatic processing involving theory of mind prior to the insertion of any proposition into the belief box: before such pragmatic processing takes place, we don’t know what proposition to insert.

 We are not suggesting that we do or should carefully scrutinize every proposition before coming to believe it.
 Distinguish between two claims: